IR35: Support

 The argument about workers doing the same tasks and paying the same tax is one that has often been used, but it has no basis in law.
 The type of work being done is irrelevant, and only the nature of the relationship between workers and hirer is examined in the courts.

 The dividend tax regime was changed in April 2016, pretty much wiping out the tax advantage for contractors, who now pay roughly the same amount of tax as an employee when considering the corporation tax and dividend taxes combined.
-The remaining issue for Government is that hirers do not pay employers NI of 13.8% when hiring the self-employed.
+The remaining issue for Government is that hirers do not pay employers NI of 15% (13.8% prior to April 2025) when hiring the self-employed.

 Criticism

 IR35 has been strongly criticised by several bodies, including former Ernst & Young tax partner Anne Redston.

 Some of the key criticisms levelled at the measure include: